Botox – how does it work and is it safe?

-It may be tempting, but try to avoid touching, rubbing, or massaging the area for the first three days.
+Keep your head upright for four hours after the treatment, and try to avoid touching, rubbing, or massaging the area for the first three days.
 You should also avoid exercise and sunbathing – this includes sunbeds.

 Your clinician will best advise you how to take care of the area following the procedure.

 While Botulinum toxin itself can be dangerous in large doses, the small amounts used in Botox injections are generally very safe, particularly when carried out by a trained medical professional.
 However, like any procedure, it does carry some risks.

 Rest assured, the needles are very small, although you may feel a slight stinging around the part of your face being injected.
 Some clinicians numb the area with an anaesthetic cream, or apply ice beforehand.
 Steady breathing during the injection can also make it much more tolerable.
 Ask your practitioner for pain relief if you are nervous.

 What are the side-effects?

 - Pain, bruising and swelling around the injection site.
 This is not a toxic reaction and should pass after a few hours but can last up to a few days.

 - Headache.
 This should pass after a few hours but can last up to a few days

 - Flu-like symptoms.
 These rare symptoms can occur during the first month after treatment and are mild.